borisf/classyshark-bytecode-viewer/README.md

 ## Why
 Instantaneously assess performance impact of my Kotlin code on a class level

 ## How
 The most accurate and measurable way is to look at Kotlin generated executable (.class) files, the same files that that both JVM and Android DX tool see.
-Refer to Appendix 1 for more info about Koltin compilation.

 ## What
 From every kotlin-compiler generated class file the user sees side by side comparison of